Collective Magnetic Excitations in a Photo-excited Electron-doped Cuprate Superconductor

-Altogether, the pump generates paramagnons, modifies the apparent paramagnon dispersion near the zone center, and redistributes the spectral weight across the Brillouin zone.
-However, we stress that the dispersion modification does not necessarily imply that the underlying spin exchange interaction is modulated by the pump.
-Particularly, in the small $q_{\parallel}$ regime where the energy scale is also smaller, the paramagon peak position softens mostly due to the substantial anti-Stokes fraction in the overall paramagnon spectral weight (see also Extended Data and Fig. ~\ref{fig:SP_All_q_dep_data} and Fig.~\ref{fig:SP_AntiStoke}).
-In fact, the paramagnon peak position remains unchanged near the zone boundary strongly suggests that the paramagnon dispersion bandwidth remains unchanged by the pump, thereby asserting no alteration in the spin-exchange coupling strength, at least along the $h$ direction measured by our experiment.
+We remark that the dispersion modification does not necessarily imply that the underlying spin exchange interaction is modulated by the pump.
+Particularly, in the small $q_{\parallel}$ regime where the energy scale is also smaller, the paramagon peak position softening can be due to the substantial anti-Stokes fraction in the overall paramagnon spectral weight (see also Supplemental Material Fig. S2 and Fig. S4 \cite{Sup}).
+The fact that the paramagnon peak position remains unchanged near the zone boundary (\textit{i.e.} identical paramagnon dispersion bandwidth) thereby asserts no alteration in the spin-exchange coupling strength, at least along the $h$ direction in our pump-probe geometry.